TraitForge/traitforge-contracts/README.md

 2. You need to set the AccessController Address in the network file accordingly
 3. Deploy the AddressProvider: run `make deploy-addressProvider NETWORK=network_name` with the network name `base_sepolia | base`
-4. You need to set the AccessProvider Address in the network file accordingly
+4. You need to set the AccessProvider Address in the network file accordingly 4.5 Deploy NukeFund, set address in config, then deploy LottFund and set address in config, then deploy nukerouter and set address in config. then deploy the rest.
 5. You can either deploy the protocol entirely now with `make deploy-all NETWORK=network_name` this will deploy all protocol but AccessController and AddressProvider, these 2 contracts needs to be deployed follwing the previous steps
 6. Don't forget to fill up the config network json file with the new deployed addresses
 7. Then you need to update the needed roles `make update-roles NETWORK=network_name`